Exponential Utility Function

 Implicit equation linking the exponential risk tolerance R, win W, loss L, and certainty equivalent CE: (e^(-W/R) + e^(L/R)) / 2 equals e^(-CE/R).

-So far, we have developed an equation for finding Risk Tolerance.
-We can use the same equation to find the Certainty Equivalent of an Exponential Utility Function if all W, L, and R are known.
-In that case, it will be very easy to solve the equation.
-Because the left-hand side will just become a constant value.
-Just take the natural log of both sides and simplify as shown here.
+We just built an equation for finding the Risk Tolerance.
+The same equation also gives you the Certainty Equivalent of an exponential utility function when W, L, and R are all known.
+That case is easy, because the left-hand side becomes a plain number.
+Just take the natural log of both sides and simplify, as shown here.

 Closed-form equation that expresses the certainty equivalent of a fifty-fifty lottery given an exponential utility function and its risk tolerance R.